ferreirafabio/video2tfrecord/README.md

 - numpy 1.14.0

 ## OpenCV troubleshooting
-Typically, the required OpenCV dependency will be installed during the pip installation and everything should work fine.
-However, if you encounter issues with OpenCV (e.g. because you use a different version), you can build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2]).
+If you encounter issues with OpenCV (e.g. because you use a different version), you can build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2]).
 Make sure to use the specified version as in different versions there might be changes to functions within the OpenCV framework.

 # Parameters and storage details